-There is a strong mind-body connection, we can put our health first by filling ourselves up with well-rounded, nutritious meals.
+Speaking of the mind-body connection, we can put our health first by filling ourselves up with well-rounded, nutritious meals.
 When we are feeling healthy physically, it can have a dramatic impact on our self-esteem, as well as how we feel emotionally.

-It is, of course, important to be mindful if exercise and eating healthy is becoming extreme, compulsive, interfering with other aspects of life (such as an eating disorder, or body image issues), as this can become detrimental to self-esteem and have other emotional consequences in a person’s life.
+Of course, it is important to be mindful if exercise and eating healthy becomes extreme, compulsive or interferes with other aspects of life (such as an eating disorder, or body image issues), as this can become detrimental to self-esteem and have other emotional consequences in a person’s life.

 4. Make a list of your priorities or goals

 5. Pause and assess before automatically saying “yes” to a request

 Self-esteem plays a role in how you respond to requests.
-Taking a moment to assess the situation before you say yes to a request gives you the chance to ask yourself: Is this something you can do, want to do?
-Ask yourself: Am I saying yes because this is something I actually want to do or just so this person will like me/need me/approve of me?
+Taking a moment to assess the situation before you say yes to a request gives you the chance to ask yourself: Is this something you can do and want to do?
+You can also ask yourself: Am I saying yes because this is something I actually want to do or just so this person will like me/ need me/ approve of me?
 After reflection on your answers, you may feel differently.